-Section 545 Junkyards/Junk Vehicles
+Section 545 Junkvards/Junk Vehicles

-All junkyards and junk vehicles shall comply with the provisions of the Lewis County Junkyard Law, adopted October 6, 1987, and as amended.
+All junkyards and junk vehicles shall comply with the provisions of the Lewis County Junkyard Law, adopted October 6, 1987, most recently amended by Local Law 3 of 2021 and as amended in the future.
 Not more than three junkyards may exist/operate in the Town at any one time.
 Nothing in this law shall be construed to pre-empt the enforcement of the Lewis County Junkyard Law by the County of Lewis in all areas of the Town of Greig.